Neurosurgery Resident Research and Journal Club

 Our Neurosurgery resident research and journal club program helps bring a fresh perspective to research and create contributing members of the neurosurgical future.

-Dr. Walters is a neurosurgeon and clinical epidemiologist who is retired from full-time clinical neurosurgery practice.
+The program was founded by Dr. Beverly Walters, a neurosurgeon and clinical epidemiologist who is retired from full-time clinical neurosurgery practice.
 Her experience in clinical research involves the design and implementation of randomized controlled trials, case-control studies, meta-analyses, and outcome measure evaluation.
 She has written extensively on study design and assessment of the quality of medical literature.
+Dr. Walters has handed over the reins to Dr. Florence Dallo, PhD, MPH.

 Neurosurgery resident research Q&A with program founder Dr. Walters

 What are your primary roles in Henry Ford Neurosurgery?

 Education and mentorship.
 Generally, educating the residents in critical evaluation of the medical literature.
 Which we do through our journal club, which is highly structured.

 How does Journal Club work?